 • Certificate (1 Year, equivalent to an AS level)

-• Introductory Diploma (2 Years, equivalent to an A level)
+• Extended Certificate (2 Years, equivalent to an A level)

 The world of IT is an ever-growing career field, with new IT specialisms rapidly developing.
 The courses offer a wide range of opportunities to explore and develop skills across a broad range of IT specialisms.
 They also cover key themes such as design, security, business, and technical elements.